enmanuelmag/iaflow/README.md

 ia_maker.train(model_1_data, batch=32, epochs=5)
 ```

-If you loaded a trained model you should send a dictionary with key `model_name` and `run_id` that belong to the model desired to load and the initial epoch.
-Don't change the paths like `check_path` and `path_model`, because they are already setted properly when you loaded the model with the `build` method.
-Also don't send the key `filepath` on the `checkpoint_params` because it is already setted properly. inside the method.
+If you loaded a trained model you should send a dictionary with key `model_name` and `run_id` that belong to the model desired to load and the initial epoch, also you can send the same dictionary returned when you called `add_model` method.

 If you want use `notify-function` lib you must send the parameter `params_notifier`.
 To see how to use and what do this library you can see the documentation of [notify-function](https://pypi.org/project/notify-function/#description).
 The message will have the epoch number and the values of each metric that you defined for your model.